-The winning team of Zordan, S.r.l.sb’s challenge: Oluseyi Osobamiro, Melissa Zheng, Dante Esqueda & Caroline Cosovich, are scheduled to start their two-week long internship in Italy in June and July and their one-week long internship in Woodways, Zordan, American company, in August.
+The winning team of Zordan, S.r.l.sb’s challenge: Oluseyi Osobamiro, Melissa Zheng, Dante Esqueda & Caroline Cosovich, are scheduled to start their two-week long internship in Italy in June and July, and their one-week-long internship in Woodways, Zordan, an American company, in August.

 The internship includes all expenses, including travel.
 This is a great experience the company is providing our talented students.

 Eni, S.p.A. selected two winning teams: Peter Giannino, Robert Cesar, Sam Denney, Misha Rindisbacher & Christine Xiao, Alexander Jaros, Bryce Tsai, and Parker Malarkey.
 Their internship will start in January 2019 since previous winners are working now at Eni’s Washington Office.

 The John A. Hager Memorial Fellowship 2017

 The Georgetown University Italian Research Institute, in collaboration with the Italia Innovation Program, invites all College students to apply to the John A. Hager Memorial Fellowship for the one-month-long Italia Innovation Summer Program in Italy.